overcomer79/DesignPatterns/README.md

 Added too much responsabilities to the Journal class.
 (e.g.: It also manages the persistence)

-## SINGLE RESPONSABILITY PRINCIPLE RECOVERD
+### SINGLE RESPONSABILITY PRINCIPLE RECOVERED
-** A typical class is responsible for one thing and has one reason to change. **
+**A typical class is responsible for one thing and has one reason to change.**